lorenzo-rovigatti/tacoxDNA/README.md

 ## LAMMPS-to-oxDNA converter

-The `LAMMPS_oxDNA.py` script takes one mandatory argument and outputs two files.
+The `LAMMPS_oxDNA.py` script takes one mandatory argument, one optional argument and outputs two files.

 ### Arguments
 * A LAMMPS data file, containing the nucleotide positions, quaternions, velocities, angular momenta and the bond list